jason-davey/studio/TECHNICAL_SPEC.md

 The application is designed with a UX-AI collaborative development approach, aiming for rapid prototyping and iterative feature enhancement to quickly deliver value.

 ### 1.2.
 High-Level Functionality
-- **Fixed Top Bar:** Contains buttons for "Provide Feedback" and "Guided Walkthrough."
+- **Fixed Top Bar:** Contains navigation links ("Workflow", "Tech Spec") and action buttons ("Provide Feedback", "Guided Walkthrough").
 Always visible.
 - **Guided Workflow:** A 5-step accordion interface (Review, Build, Adjust, A/B Configure, Deploy) on the main page (`/`).
 - **Recommendation Ingestion (Step 1):** Allows users to upload a JSON file (`PageBlueprint`) containing recommendations for landing page content.
 - **Page Preview (Step 2):** Displays a preview of the landing page (Hero, Benefits, Testimonials, Trust Signals, Quote Form) based on the ingested or adjusted blueprint.